 Your Vicar or senior minister may in their discretion request a person (not already required by Archbishop in Council) to apply for a clearance of service in connection with a particular role office or position: s60(3).

-Under Victorian law, as a minister of religion, you are required to hold a current Working with Children Card (WWC).
+Under Victorian law, if your volunteer role involves children, you are required to hold a current Working with Children Card (WWC).

 This involves a check of the National Register maintained by the Office of the General Synod of the Anglican Church of Australia.